 Applying poison to a weapon or single piece of ammunition is a standard action.
 Whenever a character applies or readies a poison for use there is a 5% chance that he exposes himself to the poison and must save against the poison as normal.
 This does not consume the dose of poison.
 Whenever a character attacks with a poisoned weapon, if the attack roll results in a natural 1, he exposes himself to the poison.
-This poison is consumed when the weapon strikes a creature or is touched by the wielder.
+This consumes the poison on the weapon.
 Characters with the poison use class feature do not risk accidentally poisoning themselves.